sana750/AI_Labor_Market_ELT/README.md

 3. **Data Granularity:**
    - Salary distribution plots do not account for job level or experience, which could provide more nuanced insights.
    - Google Trends visualizations show overall interest but cannot distinguish between genuine job seekers and casual search traffic.

-**Potential Improvements:**
-- Adding interactive dashboards using tools like Plotly or Tableau.
-- Incorporating filters for region, experience, or skill level to make insights more actionable.
-- Combining datasets for correlation analyses, e.g., linking salary trends with search interest over time.

 ---